Medium

 Federal Resources

-Congress.gov is the official website for U.S. federal legislative information.
-The site provides access to accurate, timely, and complete legislative information for bills, resolutions, congressional activity and records, schedules, committee information, and more.
+• Congress.gov - Provides access to accurate, timely, and complete legislative information for bills, resolutions, congressional activity and records, schedules, committee information, and more.